nasa/Common-Metadata-Repository/README.md

 echo "source `pwd`/resources/shell/cmr-bash-autocomplete" >> ~/.profile
 ```

-**If you wish to not use the tool, simply replace all the command that start with `cmr` with `./bin/cmr` to run the scripts directly.**
+**If you wish to not use the tool, simply replace all the commands that start with `cmr` with `./bin/cmr` to run the scripts directly.**

 ### Environment Setup

 1. `./bin/cmr setup profile` and then update the new `./dev-system/profiles.clj` file, it will look something like this:

-When running CMR locally, the values in this file do not need to be change, CMR just expects that they exist.
+When running CMR locally, the values in this file do not need to be changed, CMR just expects that they exist.

    ``` clojure
    {:dev-config {:env {:cmr-metadata-db-password "<YOUR PASSWORD HERE>"